 More DIY Gnomes ideas:

 These Old World Nordic felt ornaments are perfect for Christmas.
-The easy to follow instructions and free pattern are included in the post.
+The easy-to-follow instructions and free patterns are included in the post.

 My Amazon pillow picks: